For many decades now, the health authorities have told everyone to eat a low-fat diet.

 Another side effect of reducing fat intake is that people avoid animal foods like meat and eggs, which are protein rich and can induce satiety and help with weight loss.

-Perhaps the low-fat diet would actually be at least mildly effective if it didn’t tell people to reduce saturated fat and increase vegetable oils.
+Perhaps the low-fat diet would actually be at least mildly effective if it didn’t tell people to avoid eggs and eat more vegetable oils.
 It’s definitely possible.